A New Tractable Description Logic under Categorical Semantics: Introduction

 In the literature, there have been several works related to tractable DLs such as $\mathcal{EL}$ \cite{Baader99} allowing for conjunction $\sqcap$, existential restriction $\exists$ and concept inclusion $\sqsubseteq$, denoted $\mathcal{EL}=\tuple{\sqcap,\exists , \sqsubseteq}$.
 However, if we replace existential restriction $\exists$ in $\mathcal{EL}$ with universal restriction $\forall$, then the resulting DL $\mathcal{FL}_0=\tuple{\sqcap,\forall, \sqsubseteq}$ becomes intractable \cite{neb90,baader2005}.
 On the one hand, adding disjunction $\sqcup$ to $\mathcal{EL}$ also leads to intractability due to intrinsic non-determinism of this constructor, which is confirmed by \cite{baader2005} who showed that subsumption in $\mathcal{ELU}=\tuple{\sqcap,\exists, \sqsubseteq,\sqcup}$ is {\sc{EXPTIME}}-complete.
 On the other hand, adding atomic negation $.^{(\neg)}$ (i.e., negation occurring only in front of concept names) to $\mathcal{EL}$ implies an implicit presence of $\forall$ and $\sqcup$ in the resulting DL $\mathcal{EL}^{(\neg)}=\tuple{\sqcap,\exists, \sqsubseteq,.^{(\neg)}}$ \cite{baader2005}.
 Hence, it is necessary to investigate behaviors of \emph{hidden} constructors $\forall$, $\sqcup$ and their interactions with other constructors in reasoning algorithms rather than the constructor $\neg$ itself in order to design a new tractable DL allowing for negation.

 By analyzing the behavior of algorithms for reasoning in a DL allowing for $\forall, \sqcup$ with the presence of $\sqcap, \exists, \sqsubseteq$, we conjecture that the interactions of the constructors $\sqcup$, $\forall$ with other ones are responsible for intractability.
-First, the interaction between existential and universal restrictions is represented by the following property that corresponds to the $\forall$-rule in standard tableaux \shortcite[p.84]{baader2017}.
+First, the interaction between existential and universal restrictions is represented by the following property that corresponds to the behavior of the $\forall$-rule in standard tableaux\footnote{If $\exists R.C$ and $\forall R.D$ belong to the label of a node $x$ in a standard tableau, then $x$ has an $R$-neighbor $y$ such that $C$ belongs to the label of $y$.
+Then, the $\forall$-rule adds $D$ to the label of $y$.
+Hence, $\exists R.C\sqcap \forall R.D$ behaves like $\exists R.(C \sqcap D)$.} \cite[p.84]{baader2017}.